Participatory Budgeting

 Logo with a stylized letter 'R' shaped like a location pin, featuring purple, light blue, teal, and lime green colors.

-Students Take the Lead with Participatory Budgeting
+Students Took the Lead with Participatory Budgeting

 Through PB, students:

-• Research costs and feasibility
+• Researched costs and feasibility

-• Present their proposals
+• Presented their proposals

 • Public speaking